openedx/openedx-webhooks/README.rst

   except now if a pull request is closed or merged after the Jira issue has been manually deleted, the bot will create a new issue so that it can mark it Rejected or Merged.

-- BUG: previously the bot could clobber ad-hoc labels on Jira issues when it set its own labels.
-This is now fixed.
-The bot will preserve any labels it didn't make.

 2020-07-24